 Dr. Royster is Dean of Georgia Tech's Ivan Allen College of Liberal Arts.
-She holds the Ivan Allen Jr. Dean’s Chair in Liberal Arts and Technology, and is Professor of English in the School of Literature, Communication, and Culture.
+She holds the Ivan Allen Jr. Dean’s Chair in Liberal Arts and Technology, and is Professor of English in the School of Literature, Media, and Communication.

 A graduate of Spelman College in Atlanta, Royster earned an M.A. and D.A. in English from the University of Michigan.
 Her research centers on rhetorical studies, literacy studies, and women’s studies, areas in which she has authored and co-authored numerous articles and book chapters.